Updated: Jul 17

 The construction loan may feature a slightly higher interest rate than a regular home loan, although this increased rate will only apply during the build.
 As construction progresses, the lender pays the builder in installments, ‘drawn down’ from the loan.
 A key point is that you’ll only pay interest on the money that is ‘drawn down’, up until the point that construction is complete, at which point the loan will revert to a normal mortgage.

 To simplify matters, most lenders bundle the land and construction loans together in the one package.

 As with any home loan, the more of a deposit you can save, the better off you’ll be.
-Most lenders will allow you to borrow a maximum of 95% of the ‘on completion’ value of the house and land package, meaning you’ll need to bring a minimum of a 5% deposit to the table.
+Most lenders will allow you to borrow a maximum of 95% of the ‘on completion’ value of the house package, meaning you’ll need to bring a minimum of a 5% deposit to the table.
 Be aware that any deposit of less than 20% will incur an additional cost: lenders mortgage insurance (LMI).
 Saving for a larger home deposit will decrease the LMI cost.

 There is one way of avoiding the need to pay a deposit altogether, however.
 If you have a family member who is willing to act as a guarantor, putting their own assets up as collateral against the loan, then you may be able to secure a mortgage worth 100% of the on completion value, i.e. with no deposit put down.

 Finally, perhaps the most important consideration for anyone looking to buy a house package is to find a quality property.
 In order to secure a loan, the lender’s valuation will need to closely match the purchase price.
 If it does, you can be confident that you’ve managed to secure a quality property at a good price.

 Have you got some questions we haven’t answered here?
 Talk to Steve from Mortgage Compare Plus to find out more today.